coderhs/hsps.in/README.md

 Run the script `./deploy.sh`.

-The final output or live site can be see at hsps.in after this.
+The final output or live site can be seen at hsps.in after this.